-All interested in working with children are welcome to join a group as an observer and see the group in action, but need to complete the application form before becoming part of any team.
+All interested in working with children are welcome to join a group as an observer and see the group in action, but need to complete the application form, be approved internally and a satisfactory DBS received before becoming part of any team.
+Occasionally applicants with a DBS for their employment may commence before the church's DBS is received, on submission of the certificate, and a copy kept confidentially prior to the church's DBS being received.

 An informal interview should also take place.
 The informal interview will discuss the following